CDRH/datura/README.md

 See the developer guide at the bottom of this readme for information about the above requirements

 ##### <a name="core"></a> Adding a Core and Schema

+The following instructions are for Solr 4.
+Solr 5 instructions will be coming shortly.

 Navigate in the server where your Solr cores are located.

 Copy our example core (note, tested on Solr v.
 4.10.1) from `/solr_example_files/api_projectName_test` to your solr cores folder.
 Alternately, you can copy existing files and use our schema ([/solr_example_files/api_projectName_test/conf/schema.xml](/solr_example_files/api_projectName_test/conf/schema.xml)) as a starting point.